noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/overwhelming_evidences.md

 But unfortunately my father obviously since he has always lived in this corrupt environment at the gates of the nobility with a woman with whom I think he has never made love in his life suffers from horrible diseases.
 Diseases of the mind due to the fact that he has never been a free man since he attended this environment of a social class not suited to his.
 Diseases of the mind that he poured on his son since he was never free.
 I don't think he did it consciously, he is simply a sick person and a man who has lived subjugated by this woman.

+But this is only a manner to excuse my father and the other possibility is that he is totally guilty like my mother or that my mother is a victim of my father.

+The only true, is that the twos have tried to destroy my life probably by gaining money or perhaps obliged by the nobility even if I have to say that the word obligation seems a little too exaggerated already that if they were clean, something that I am not seeing that they also do not use the personal toilet like normal people , they would have fought with the only son who is probably not even a blood child.

+Until 2016 I always have been a business man.
+Has you can appreciate in my **curriculum vitae** [[7]](http://telecomlobby.com/riccardo_giuntoli/CV-Europass-20200312-Giuntoli-EN.pdf).
+So you can understand that money was not a problem for me, and all the money that I've done in my life was legal.

+> I've never touched the B-side market.

+But the monster of **narcissistic abuse** [[8]](https://en.wikipedia.org/wiki/Narcissistic_abuse) brooded in my poor dad's sick mind.
+A personality **disorder** [[9]](https://en.wikipedia.org/wiki/Narcissistic_personality_disorder).

+Some messages that are evidences of this disorder:

 ### External links